 You will start seeing them do some of these activities with their left hand at times and with their right hand at others.
 Don’t dismay – they are just learning about themselves.
 Don’t force them to use the hand that they don’t want to use.
 If you are giving the child an item, put it in the middle in front of them and let them choose what hand to use.
 Lefties can often do some tasks right-handed, just as some righties can do left-handed tasks.
 It takes time for them to work out which hand is best and you should start seeing a pattern by the time they are three.

 By now, your child will be starting to develop some fine motor skills that they will carry though their lives.
 They are starting to gain control of pencils, pens, crayons and paintbrushes, and you can almost identify what has been drawn!
 They are starting to form shapes and letters as they draw and write.
 They love to copy what is around them.
 You will see them using just one hand now to draw and write, although they might still want to experiment with the other hand.
 They will also see that they get better results using one hand over the other and that is when the encouragement to develop that strength needs to start.
 And if it is mainly the left hand they are using, keep reading!
-But whether he/she is left-handed or right-handed, encourage your child to hold the pencil correctly now and it will save some frustrations later on.
+But whether he/she is left-handed or right-handed, encourage your child to hold the pencil correctly now and it will save many frustrations later on.

 They are cutting with scissors and sometimes not just the piece of paper they were given!
 It takes a lot of co-ordination to operate a pair of scissors as well as hold the paper still.
 Look at which hand they use the scissors in.
 If it is the left hand, you’ll need to get a proper pair of left-handed scissors.
 They’re not too hard to find and they’re no longer expensive.